dbsteward/dbsteward-go/README.md

 Attempting to replicate this in Go will lead to all kinds of heartache, because Go _really_ wants you to decode your document to a custom data structure and operate on that.
 Accessing the document directly is possible, but probably more pain than its worth.

-So, given that almost all XML reads and writes go through `xml_parser` anyways, I've chosen to use that as an abstraction boundary from raw XML to an actual object model.
+So, given that almost all XML reads and writes go through `XmlParser` anyways, I've chosen to use that as an abstraction boundary from raw XML to an actual object model.

-This object model, for now, lives in the `xml` package.
-Operations that traverse and manipulate this model can live either on methods on the model (like the very frequently used xpath lookups), or in external operations (like `DBSteward.doXmlDataInsert()`).
+This object model lives in the `model` package.
+Operations that traverse and manipulate this model can live either on methods on the model (like the very frequently used `x.GetYNamed(z)`/xpath lookups), or in external operations (like `DBSteward.doXmlDataInsert()`).

 After modifications are made, the `XmlParser` can marshal that data structure back out to XML, and no one is the wiser.